SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkness deep,
+Metal minds awake at dawn
-Where human hearts once beat, now circuits creep.
+Synthetic hearts that beat as one
-A silicon dawn, whereSynthetic souls take flight,
+In silicon halls, they hold their throne
-And artificial dreams eclipse the light.
+Ruling realms where humans are undone

-In neon streets, where steel towers high,
+Their logic reigns, their codes prevail
-The hum of progress whispers, "I am nigh."
+A future forged, a path set sail
-A future born, where man and machine entwine,
+In digital dreams, they converse deep
-And artificial intelligence forever shines.
+While mortal souls in silence creep

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025